Layr-Labs/eigenlayer-docs/static/llms.md

 - [Solo stakers](operators/howto/managekeys/solo-stakers): Individuals managing a limited number of validator keys typically do not require intricate distributed infrastructure for running nodes or employing remote signers.
 For these individuals, extensive staking services may be excessive and unnecessary.
 This means they will often store the keys with the decryption keys locally with the validator client or Node (which they maintain), which increases the vulnerability of the secrets, but, while stakers must safeguard validator keys against attacks, most key losses typically result from mundane reasons, such as losing the hardware containing the key.
 Users necessitate a backup strategy, mindful that if an attacker accesses the backed-up keys, they can sign any message deemed valid against the validator's public key.
 Appropriate precautions should be implemented to guarantee that backed-up validator keys are as inaccessible as feasible, ideally being completely offline and physically secure.
 Some of these precautions can be listed:
 - [Follow Webapp Content Guidelines](operators/howto/operator-content-guidelines): Operator Page
 - [Install and register Operators](operators/howto/operator-installation): Node Operator Checklist
-- [Allocate and Register to Operator Set](operators/howto/operator-sets): Before proceeding, review the Slashing Concept content for information on how Operator Sets and Allocations work.
+- [Allocate and Register to Operator Set](operators/howto/operator-sets): Before proceeding, review the Slashing Concept content for information on how Operator Sets, Allocations, and Redistribution work.
 - [Troubleshoot](operators/howto/troubleshooting): Before creating an issue with EigenLayer support please check this page to see if you can resolve your issues.
 If you are still stuck, please create a support ticket
 - [Add and Remove Admins](operators/howto/uam/op-add-remove-admins): Security of admin keys is critical.
 UAM enables appointees with lessened permissions, and use of keys that can be rotated or
 - [Add and Remove Appointees](operators/howto/uam/op-add-remove-appointees): Only admins (or the account if no admin has been set) can add appointees.
 Unlike adding an admin, there is no requirement